Arts & Life

 Canstar Community News

-The Winnipeg Free Press is tracking the growth and stof COVID-19 in Manitoba, as reported daily by provincial health authorities.
+The Winnipeg Free Press is tracking the status of COVID-19 in Manitoba, as reported daily by provincial health authorities.

 This chart uses a logarithmic scale, also known as a log scale, on the y-axis to plot case counts for each province.